 Small air-con minivans carrying paying passengers (known in some areas as Taksi Gelap) are common in some areas.
-Typically linking major towns on main highways, the cost is more than a bus but offers greater speed and door-to-door service.
+They typically link major towns on main highways; the cost is more than a bus but they offer greater speed and door-to-door service.
 Hotels usually have info on these services and can arrange pickups.

 However, these vehicles are unregulated and safety standards vary widely, if they exist at all.

 Metered taxis are readily available in major cities.
 If a taxi has a meter (argo), make sure it is used.
 Where meters don't exist, you will have to bargain for the fare in advance.
 Offers of 'transport' are almost always more costly than using a metered taxi.